j3soon/speech-to-windows-input/README.md

 Runtime:
 - If Unicode characters (e.g., Chinese) cannot be shown correctly, you should set the console font to support Unicode.
-- If you don't want your credit card be accidentally charged, set the Pricing Tier to `Free F0` instead of `Standard F0` (i.e., Pay as You Go).
-The free tier has [5 hours audio quota each month](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/speech-services/).
+- If you don't want your credit card be accidentally charged, set the Pricing Tier to `Free F0` instead of `Standard F0` (Pay as You Go).
+The free tier has [5 hours audio quota each month](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/speech-services/), and will not charge you when exceeding the quota limit.

 Compilation:
 - `SpeechConfig.FromSubscription` will report `BadImageFormatException` if `AnyCPU` is used instead of `x86`/`x64`.